Getting the Help You Need for Complex Post-Traumatic Stress Disorder

 While medication may not be appropriate for everyone, it certainly has an important role in a robust treatment plan for many.

-Of course, there are also some medications that help with the treatment of PTSD.
+Of course, there are also some medications that help with the treatment of CPTSD.
 They may not be plentiful, but they can play an important role in healing.
 You will want a treatment center with mental health professionals who are used to dealing with FDA-approved medications like sertraline and paroxetine HCL as well as those that are used off-label.

 One-on-One Sessions with Mental Health Professionals